dterei/vim-settings/guide.md

 4. a.vim
 --------

+Mappings for dealing with .c/.h related files in C.

 $ :A "toggles current file between .h/.c
 $ :AS "loads .h/.c alternate in horizontal split
 $ :AV "loads .h/.c alternate in vertical split